Trying to prevent heart disease by lowering cholesterol is like trying to prevent obesity by cutting out lettuce.

 Carnitine acts as a kind of shuttle bus, loading up fatty acids and transporting them into tiny structures within the cell called the mitochondria, where they can be burned for energy.
 Because the heart receives 60 percent of its energy from fat, it's very important that the body has enough L-carnitine to shuttle the fatty acids into the heart's muscle cells.

 Magnesium supplements are a must for those who want to protect their heart.
-Magnesium lowers blood pressure, helps control blood sugar and relaxes the lining of the blood vessels.
+They help control blood sugar and relax the lining of the blood vessels.
 And almost all dietary surveys show that Americans aren't getting nearly enough.

-No fewer than 28 clinical trials in humans have shown that pantethine produces significant positive changes in triglycerides, LDL cholesterol, and VLDL, along with increases in HDL cholesterol.5 In all of these trials, virtually no adverse effects were noted.
+No fewer than 28 clinical trials in humans have shown that pantethine produces significant positive changes in triglycerides, along with increases in HDL cholesterol.4,5 In all of these trials, virtually no adverse effects were noted.
 The mean dose of pantethine in these studies was 900 milligrams a day, given as 300 mg three times daily.
 That appears to be the optimal dose, and it's the one I recommend.

 Vitamin C is one of the most powerful antioxidants in the world, and because heart disease is initiated by oxidative damage caused by free radicals, any help you can get in the antioxidant department is a good thing.